 How do you overseed a lawn?

-When should I overseed my lawn?
+When should I be overseeding a lawn?

 To get the best results from overseeding, we are looking for the weather when the temperature is mild yet still tends to bring along plenty of rainy days, such as during months of spring or autumn.
 For seeds to grow, they need the right conditions for germination.
 Grass seed germination relies on warm soil temperature, around 8-100C, and plenty of moisture.

-Overseeding preparation
+Overseeding preparation tips

 • Weed the lawn either by hand or using weed killer

-• Remove any boulders, stones etc.
+• Remove any boulders, stones, etc.

 • Scarify the soil to remove moss and loosen the soil